THmanley/leagueConstitution/README.md

 ### Championship Bracket ###
 - The top 6 teams will be awarded a play off birth and seeds determined by Overall Record.
-- The 7th playoff spots will be awarded to the team with the highest points scored out of the remaining teams.
-- The Number 1 overall seed will get a first round bye in the playoffs.
+- The Number 1 & 2 overall seeds will get a first round bye in the playoffs.
-- The championship game will take course over the place of 2 weeks.
+- The championship game will take course over the place of 1 week.

 <br><br>